apitoolkit/apitoolkit-dotnet/README.md

 If you have fields that are sensitive and should not be sent to APItoolkit servers, you can mark those fields to be redacted in two ways:
 - This client SDK (the fields will never leave your servers in the first place).
-- The APItoolkit dashboard (the fields will be transported from your servers to APItoolkit and then redacted on the edge before further processing).
+- The APItoolkit dashboard (the fields will be transported from your servers first and then redacted on the edge before further processing).

 To mark a field for redacting via this SDK, you need to provide additional arguments to the `APIToolkitService` with the paths to the fields that should be redacted.
 There are three (3) potential arguments that you can provide to configure what gets redacted.
-1. `RedactHeaders`:  A list of HTTP header keys that should be redacted before data is sent out (e.g., COOKIE (redacted by default), CONTENT-TYPE, etc.).
+1. `RedactHeaders`:  A list of HTTP header keys that should be redacted before data is sent out (e.g., `COOKIE` (redacted by default), `CONTENT-TYPE`, etc.).
-2. `RedactRequestBody`: A list of JSONPaths that should be redacted from the request body, if the request body is a valid JSON.
+2. `RedactRequestBody`: A list of JSONPaths that should be redacted from the request body (if the request body is a valid JSON).
-3. `RedactResponseBody`: A list of JSONPaths that should be redacted from the response body, if the response body is a valid JSON.
+3. `RedactResponseBody`: A list of JSONPaths that should be redacted from the response body (if the response body is a valid JSON).

+### JSONPath Example

 Given the following JSON object: